mnabi-paxai/yc-voice-agent-cactus-gemma/README.md

-# Twin Mind: Your Digital Mind That Learns From Your Every Day Lives Interactions
+# Twin Mind: Your Digital Mind That Learns From Your Everyday Interactions

 ![Banner Name](images/banner.png)